Export a diagram to an SVG image

 draw.io and our free online editor exports SVG 1.1 by default.
 Some older SVG viewers have trouble when text contains a variety of formatting information.

 Usually, a warning is embedded in the raw SVG data that only displays when your SVG viewer doesn't support SVG 1.1.
-You can convert individual labels to native SVG text by enabling Convert to SVG in the Text tab of the format panel for the affected cells.
-See why text in exported SVG images may not display correctly for details and the GitHub discussion on converting labels to SVG.
+You can convert individual labels to native SVG text by enabling both Formatted Text and Convert Labels to SVG in the Text tab of the format panel for the affected cells.

 Adaptive colours in exported SVGs